How To Heal From Past Trauma And Wounds

 On the hard days, it can be helpful to recall the freedom vision that God gave you.
 While it may be difficult to see it right now, you are getting closer to it every day.
 Hang in there!

-God Longs for You to Live Free
+God Longs For You To Live Free

 Sometimes in the middle of your wounded place, Satan whispers the lie that God is disappointed with you.
 But oh, precious one, this is not true.